METEO 3 Lesson 5 Images

 Text description of the cup anemometer and wind vane image.

 The image shows a weather station's anemometer mounted on top of a pole.
 The pole is painted red, with a pair of red warning lights located near the top.
 Above the lights, two white curved arms extend horizontally in opposite directions.
 One arm holds a wind vane with three cups, used to measure wind speed, while the other arm appears to have a sensor or antenna.
-The background is a uniform gray, indicating an overcast sky.
+The background is a uniform gray, indicating an overcast or foggy sky.

 Credit: National Weather Service